-HOW TO PLAN & EXECUTE
+HOW TO PLAN & IMPLEMENT

 A ZERO WASTE EVENT